EmberlyEmberly Docs

 Create a Bucket

-Open the MinIO console at http://localhost:9001 and log in with your MINIO_ROOT_USER / MINIO_ROOT_PASSWORD.
+Once MinIO is running, open its console (default http://localhost:9001) and log in with your root user/password.
 Then:

 1. Click Buckets → Create Bucket